-You are welcome to drop in to our resident geshe's classes in the FPMT Basic Programme (continuing to mid-April; more details here):
+You are welcome to drop in to classes taught by our resident geshe in the FPMT Basic Programme (continuing to mid-April; more details here):

 We observe the standard pujas of the Gelug tradition of Tibetan Buddhism, which anyone can attend.
 If you are in Bodhgaya and would like to come along, please feel welcome to join us for: